 Today the Wichita diocese covers 20,021 square miles and includes the 25 counties in the southeast corner of the state.
 It is home to 114,195 Catholics in 90 parishes.

-Bishop Michael O. Jackels is the 10th Bishop of the Catholic Diocese of Wichita.
-He was appointed on January 28, 2005, by Pope John Paul II.
+Bishop Carl A. Kemme is the 11th Bishop of the Catholic Diocese of Wichita.
+He was appointed on February 20, 2014, by Pope Francis.
 The Catholic Diocese of Wichita is one of four in the state of Kansas.
 The other three are: the archdiocese of Kansas City; the diocese of Salina; and the diocese of Dodge City.